esp8266/Basic/README.md

 Basic
-Basic Interpreter from scratch especialy for the ESP8266.
+Basic Interpreter from scratch especially for the ESP8266.

 http://esp8266basic.com